-Note 25 includes impairments of intangible assets to the value of R8,7 million (2020: nil) relating to development cost incurred on the Enterprise Banking System.
-These developments can no longer be utilised and have been impaired.
+There have been no impairments of intangible assets in the current year (2021: R8.7 million).
+This relates to the development cost incurred on the Enterprise Banking System.
+These developments can no longer be utilised and have been impaired in the prior year.
+Refer to Note 11.